Video BIOS: Modding

-Up until the mid 2010s, video ROMs were user-editable/modifiable, which allowed users to configure GPU features like core clocks, VRAM clocks or fan speed curves.
+Up until the mid-2010s, video ROMs were user-editable/modifiable, which allowed users to configure GPU features like core clocks, VRAM clocks or fan speed curves, or even display a custom message on computer boot.
 In certain cases, a different GPU class could have been unlocked (the most famous example being the AMD Radeon HD6950 and HD6970 series who shared the same GPU, with some shading units disabled through the BIOS on the former.
 These units could be unlocked by replacing the original HD6950 BIOS with an HD6970 BIOS.
 The card would then behave as an actual HD6970).
 However, nowadays both NVIDIA and AMD required OEM/ODM to digitally sign the video firmware, which has made it impossible to make any changes to it.
 OEM/ODM can OTP fuses its public key to the GPU, makes GPU refused to load modded video firmware.

 Older NVIDIA GPU ROMs up until the GeForce 900 series could be edited using NiBiTor (NVIDIA BIOS Editor).